-CFSP occasionally fields request to observe an audit.
-CFSP will accommodate these requests when they have a rationale that aligns with the program’s goals.
-CFSP will not facilitate observers from the media.
+RMI occasionally fields request to observe an audit.
+RMI will accommodate these requests when they have a rationale that aligns with the program’s goals.
+RMI will not facilitate observers from the media.
 Requests for observers will be made to the auditee and the auditee shall have the right to allow accept or refuse such activity.

 Observers may include:

 - External assessors of the RMAP